Project: Big Bend Station

 Comments:

-Tampa Electric is also conducting a study on a new technology to clean synthetic gas (syngas) at elevated temperatures on a 30% side stream on nearby Polk Power Station a 250 MW IGCC plant.
-Siemens will design, install and operate a pilot plant at the Big Bend Power Station.
+Tampa Electric was previously conducting a study on a new technology to clean synthetic gas (syngas) at elevated temperatures on a 30% side stream on nearby Polk Power Station a 250 MW IGCC plant.
+Siemens was going to design, install and operate a pilot plant at the Big Bend Power Station.
 The Shaw Group was awarded a contract by RTI International which is working with the DOE’s National Energy Technology Laboratory to design and build a sulfur removal demonstration unit.
-The project is demonstrating Siemens POSTCAP technology which utilizes an amino acid salt formulation as a solvent for CO2 absorption
+The project was going to demonstrate Siemens POSTCAP technology which utilizes an amino acid salt formulation as a solvent for CO2 absorption.

 Project Link: Tampa Electric press release